QuadraLogics/QuadraLogics.github.io/_training/designpatterns.md

 Feature2: The Workshop offers a comprehensive introduction to Design Principles and design patterns, with a focus on patterns that have proven over the last decade to be most effective at addressing real-world software design problems

+Feature2H: "Mode of workshop : 40% theory 60% handson"

-socialTitle: Software Design Principles and Patterns
+socialTitle: Software Design  Patterns

-SocialImage: /img/trng/devops.png
+SocialImage: /img/trng/ws/9.png